On a rainy day: who are the preppers and what can they teach during a pandemic

 Moreover, this topic is quite popular in the States.
 They have their own shows and programs, where they show what they did and how, and experts assess the degree and quality of their training.
 And there are even glossy magazines with useful information.

-That's who is having a holiday now.
-Not in the sense of a holiday-holiday, but this moment: "Aha, but I told you so!"
-Everyone was twisting a finger at their temples, and now they are panicking.
+Those are the ones who are having a holiday right now.
+Not in the sense of a holiday, but this moment: “Yeah, I told you so!”
+Everyone was twisting their finger to their temples, and now they’re panicking.

 What preppers can teach us during a pandemic